Jersey City shooting that killed 4 investigated as 'potential act of domestic terrorism'

 Grewal said it's believed that Anderson and Graham shot all three victims in the store "within minutes" of entering the market.
 A fourth person was shot but escaped and is recovering.

 Two of the firearms were purchased by Graham at separate stores in Ohio, he said.
-Investigators are still working to determine a motive, he said.
+Investigators are still working to determine a motive.

 Ferencz ran JC Kosher Supermarket with her husband.
 The market had become a center of a small but growing Hasidic community in the area.

 Rodriguez had worked at the store about a year, according to his pastor, Williams Machazek.
-Rodriguez, who immigrated to the U.S. three years ago, reguarly attended his church, Iglesia Nueva Vida, with his wife and teenage daughter.
+Rodriguez, who immigrated to the U.S. three years ago, regularly attended his church, Iglesia Nueva Vida, in Newark with his wife and teenage daughter, the pastor said.